ccdc-opensource/ansible-role-ccdc-teamcity-agent/README.md

 ## Author Information

-This role was created in 2020 by Claudio Bantaloukas, based on existing roles at CCDC, by Jeff Geerling and google searches
+This role was created in 2020 by Claudio Bantaloukas/Florian Piesche, based on existing roles at CCDC, by Jeff Geerling and google searches